 theBulletromancer at gmail dot com

-or at ted dot lauterbach at gmail dot com!
+ted dot lauterbach at gmail dot com!

 I'd love to answer questions, have discussions, and provide anything you need to let your followers know about the project!